Resident Policies

 Late Requests

-- Once a resident obtains approval from the program, approval must then be obtained from the appropriate medical board.
+3. Once a resident obtains approval from the Program Director and CCC, approval must then be obtained from the appropriate medical board, if applicable.

 Policy On Progressive Authority, Responsibility, Conditional Independence and Supervisory Role